 This is the target complexity for the metric.
-It is intended to allow a user specification of the number of nodes in the adapted grid.
-There is a difference between the requested complexity and the number of nodes in the adapted grid that is a function of grid size.
-This is because the requested complexity is a continuous measure, but the metric is discrete.

-Also, the adaptation mechanics produce a grid that is near but does not exactly match the metric.
+The complexity of a metric (C) is an integral measure of the density of the metric field, where Ω is the computational domain.
+This option is intended to allow a user specification of the number of nodes in the adapted grid by uniformly scaling the metric to set its C to $adapt_complexity$.
+There is a difference between the requested complexity and the number of nodes in the adapted grid, which is examined by Park et al. [57] This is because the requested complexity is a continuous measure, but the metric is discrete.
+Also, the adaptation mechanics produce a grid that is near, but does not exactly match, the metric.
 Adjust the requested complexity manually to obtain the desired grid size if the grid is smaller or larger than expected.
+As detailed in reference [57], the ratio of nodes to complexity approaches two for 3D grids and a half for 2D grids.

+$$C = \int{\Omega} \sqrt{\det(M)} \, \mathrm{d}\Omega, \tag{B5}$$